Super-Sons: Super Sons (2017)

 DC Comics presented a new version of the Super Sons in 2017.
 The two central characters are Damian Wayne, son of Bruce Wayne and Talia al Ghul, and Jonathan Kent, son of Clark Kent and Lois Lane.
-The former is 13 years of age in this version (as of the 80-page DC Rebirth Holiday Special #1), while the latter is 10 years old.
+Damian is 13 years old, while Jonathan is initially 10 years old.
 The advance releases describe them as "best frenemies forever" who will save the world together "if they don't kill each other first".
 The series was launched in February 2017 and ended in May 2018 with 16 issues and one Annual.

+Adventures of the Super Sons, a 12-issue miniseries serves as a continuation of the Super Sons series, with Peter Tomasi as the writer and art by Carlo Barberi and Art Thibert.
+The first issue was released in August 2018, while the final issue was released in July 2019.

+DC Comics released a digital-first series, Challenge of the Super Sons, from December 2020 to April 2021.

+They were also featured in four one-shot stories: Superman & Robin Special (2022), "Back to School" (DC's Saved by Belle Reve anthology) (2022), "Trick or Treat" (DC's Terrors Through Time anthology) (2022), and Flash #797 (2023).
+Damian and Jon appear as adults in Tom King's Wonder Woman (2023), in a series of back up stories that take place many years in the future.

+Superman (2018) issue #16 features the reunion of the Super Sons.
+This issue marks their first meeting since Jon spent five years on Earth-Three and aged into a teenager, significantly altering their dynamic.
+Superman #16 is later collected in the trade paperback Superman Vol. 3: The Truth Revealed.

-An alternate version of the Super Sons named the Bizarro Boyz appeared in the four-part story "Boyzarro Re-Death".
-Robzarro was a member of the Bizarro Boyz, along with Boyzarro.
+Bizarro versions of the Super Sons named Robzarro and Boyzarro, collectively known as the Bizarro Boyz, appear in the four-part story "Boyzarro Re-Death".
 Both the team name and character names were influenced by fans on social media.

-Adventures of the Super Sons, a 12-issue miniseries serves as a continuation of the Super Sons series, with Peter J. Tomasi as the writer and art by Carlo Barberi and Art Thibert.
-The first issue was released in August 2018.
-The final issue was released in July 2019.

-DC Comics released a digital-first series, Challenge of the Super Sons, from December 2020 to April 2021.
+Another alternate version appeared in the DCeased comic book series, in a world where a corrupted version of the Anti-Life Equation has infected most of Earth's inhabitants with a zombie-like virus.

+Adventures of Superman: Jon Kent also featured a version of the Super Sons, where Prime Earth's Jon Kent teamed up with Damian Wayne from the world of Injustice.